316 free evidence-based calculators across 23 medical specialties

 Calculate your Body Mass Index (BMI) instantly using height and weight.
 Free, WHO-validated formula with personalized health category insights for adults.

-Calculate your ideal body weight using multiple formulas (Devine, Robinson, Miller, Hamwi).
-Find a healthy weight range based on your height and sex.
+Calculate ideal body weight (IBW) using Devine, Robinson, Miller, and Hamwi formulas.
+Find a practical healthy weight range by height and sex.

-Calculate your body fat percentage using the U.S. Navy method.
-Enter your measurements to estimate body fat and understand your fitness category.
+Calculate body fat percentage with the U.S. Navy method using waist, neck, height, and hip measurements to estimate body composition category.

 Calculate your waist-to-hip ratio (WHR) to assess cardiovascular disease risk.
 A simple measurement used by the WHO as a health indicator.